Summer New Zealand Fixed Interest

 What happened in the markets that you invest in?

-May was a much better month, in general, for New Zealand fixed interest investors.
+October was a negative month, in general, for New Zealand fixed interest investors.

 How did your portfolio perform?

-Summer New Zealand Fixed Interest delivered a return net of fees and before tax of 0.85% in May.
-For the 12 months to the end of May the fund delivered a return net of fees and before tax of 4.44%.
+Summer New Zealand Fixed Interest delivered a return net of fees and before tax loss of -0.52% for the month of October and for the 12 months to the end of October, the Summer Zealand Fixed Interest delivered a return net of fees and before tax of 10.85%.

 What are we thinking about the future?